 If you want to find out more about the range of options that are available, simply continue reading this page.
 If you want to start comparing quotes from top UK suppliers today however, then you just need to complete the form at the top of this page.

-Comparing photocopier quotes with Approved Index is free, quick, and easy, and it could save you as much as 40%.
+Comparing photocopier quotes with Approved Index is free, quick, and easy, and it could save you a great deal.

 Replacing an existing copier